-What matcha to use for lattes?
+What matcha should be used for lattes?

 Does matcha latte have caffeine?

 Yes, matcha has caffeine and good amount of it.
 But the effect of caffeine in matcha is different from the caffeine in coffee.
 While coffee can give instant “hit” and may even cause jitters to some people, matcha on the other hand, releases caffeine slowly and hence has a sustained effect of caffeine for a longer time.
 Matcha contains high concentration of l-theanine, which has a calming effect at the same time.
-Drinking matcha gives a feeling of mental alertness and calmness at the same time because if both caffeine and l-theanine.
+Drinking matcha gives a feeling of mental alertness and calmness at the same time because of both caffeine and l-theanine.

 Which milk to use for matcha latte?